 Stretching from the Danube Delta down to the Bulgarian Black Sea Coast, the Romanian Black Sea resorts cover approximately 275 kilometers of coastline.

-The most popular resort is by far Mamaia, which is famous both amongst Romanians and tourists alike.
+The most popular resort from the Romanian seaside is by far Mamaia, which is famous both amongst Romanians and tourists alike.
 In total, there are 12 resorts, but we recommend visiting Neptun or Saturn for a fantastic family holiday.

 And if you're looking for a destination filled with youth and energy, you can't go wrong with Costinesti or Vama Veche.

 This spa resort is one of the numerous hydrothermal and volcanic featured in the area, and it is located only 10 kilometers away from Lake Sfânta Ana.
-Even though at first glance it might seem abandoned, the resort is a destination that promises peace and relaxation.
-The area is filled with countless trekking routes, and there are at least 3 beautiful nearby caves that you can explore.
+Even though at first glance, it might seem abandoned, the resort is a destination that promises peace and relaxation.
+The area is filled with countless trekking routes, and there are at least three beautiful nearby caves that you can explore.

 Târgoviște served as the princely residence between 1396 and 1714, and during that period, it was the most important economic, political, military, artistic, and cultural center in Wallachia.